Do you need help repaying student loans? There are plenty of options to help you tackle your debt, even when your income is limited or non-existent.

 Many of us are annoyed by our student loan balances.
-It’s frustrating to spend hundreds of dollars each month on old debt for a degree you may or may not be using when you would much rather spend or save that money for something else.
-We forget that being able to afford our student loan payments is a luxury – many graduates cannot.
+It’s frustrating to spend hundreds of dollars each month on old debt for a degree you may not be using when you would much rather spend or save that money for something else.
+We forget that being able to afford our student loan payments is a luxury.
+Many graduates cannot.

 In the US, more than 40% of government student loan borrowers are not making payments.
 This means they are either in default, delinquency or have postponed their payments, usually due to financial hardship.
 In Canada, 13% of borrowers default on their student loans – but a default only happens after the loan has been in arrears for nine months, which means there’s probably plenty more that are a few months behind but not in trouble yet.

 What happens if you can’t make your student loan payments?

 Your student loans are a debt obligation just like any other, which means there are severe consequences for missing payments.
 Missing student loan payments, or only making a partial payment that does not cover your minimum, can negatively impact your credit score.
 Do this repeatedly, and your loans can go to default, which will further exacerbate the situation.

 - The Debt Avalanche vs. The Debt Snowball